 (b) the Member’s protected amount.

-(3) If the Member satisfies the criteria for payment of a benefit under regulation 76, the Board is to pay the benefit to the Member.
+(3) If the Member satisfies the criteria for payment of a benefit under regulation 76, the Board is to pay the benefit to the Member when requested by the Member to do so.

 (4) If the Member does not satisfy the criteria for payment of a benefit under regulation 76, the benefit is preserved until those criteria are satisfied.

+(5) If a Member is entitled to a benefit under this regulation and regulation 75A, the benefit under regulation 75A is to be paid first.

 [Regulation 74 inserted in Gazette 1 Dec 2004 p.
 5713-14; amended in Gazette 13 Apr 2007 p.
-1600, 1623, 1624 and 1629.]
+1600, 1623, 1624 and 1629; 8 Jul 2008 p.
+3225.]

 [74B.
 Repealed in Gazette 1 Dec 2004 p.
 5712.]

+75A.
+Temporary incapacity — salary continuance benefit

+(1) In this regulation —

+“SIS amount” means the amount that, if the West State Super Scheme were a regulated superannuation fund, the Board could pay to the Member without contravening the cashing restriction set out in the SIS Regulations Schedule 1 item 109 column 3;

+“temporarily incapacitated” means that the Member is suffering temporary incapacity within the meaning given in the SIS Regulations regulation 6.01.

+(2) If —

+(a) a West State Super Member for whom salary continuance insurance is provided under regulation 70A(c) is temporarily incapacitated; and

+(b) an amount is paid in respect of the Member under that insurance (the “insurance amount”),

+the Board is to pay the Member a benefit of an amount equal to the lesser of the insurance amount and the SIS amount.

+[Regulation 75A inserted in Gazette 8 Jul 2008 p.
+3225-6.]

 75. Treasurer may increase benefits

 (1) The Treasurer may, by giving notice to the Board, increase the amount of a benefit under regulation 70, 71 or 72 to, or in respect of, an eligible statutory WSS Member or a class of eligible statutory WSS Members.